Cross-Origin Control

 https://api.backend.com

-Without CORS, the browser would block the frontend application from accessing the API service.
+Without CORS, the browser will prevent the frontend application from accessing the API service.

 How CORS Works